alebian/crf/README.md

 crf_checker.check_repeated_files
 ```

 The -i, --interactive option lets you control the deletion of the files.
-In the command line you will be asked for every repetition if you want to delete it or not.
+In the command line you will be asked for every repetition if you want to delete it or not (this is the default).

-The -p, --progress option shows a progress while looking for duplicates.
+The -p, --progress option shows a progress while looking for duplicates (this is the default).

 The -f, --fast option only checks if the files have the same size (is faster but it does not mean that the files are duplicates).

+The -n, --no-interactive option will save the first file of the repetitions and remove the rest of the duplicates without asking.

+The -o, --no-progress option will make CRF run without showing the progress bar.

 ## Contributing